Shoaib5200/Shoaib5200/README.md

 <h3 align="center">Software Quality Assurance Engineer | Automation | Manual | 7+ Years of Experience</h3>

 ---
 ### 🧑‍💻 About Me

-I'm a passionate **Software Quality Assurance Engineer** with over **8 years of experience** in both **manual and automation testing**.
-I specialize in designing, executing, and maintaining scalable automation frameworks and ensuring high-quality software delivery through meticulous manual and exploratory testing.

-I take pride in bridging the gap between **development and QA**, collaborating closely with developers, product owners, and business teams to deliver exceptional user experiences.
+I'm a Senior Business / Data Analyst with 7+ years of experience across Insurance, Healthcare, and Financial Services, with a strong technical background in software quality assurance and application development.

+I specialize in business and data analysis, requirements elicitation, SQL-based data analysis, data validation, business process analysis, reporting, and User Acceptance Testing (UAT).
+I work closely with business stakeholders, product teams, developers, and QA teams to understand business needs, analyze data and processes, identify gaps, and translate requirements into actionable solutions.

+My technical background includes SQL, Microsoft SQL Server, PostgreSQL, Excel, Power BI, Tableau, REST APIs, JavaScript, and web application technologies.
+I also have hands-on experience with software testing, automation, Agile/Scrum, and full-stack application development.

+I use GitHub to document technical projects, data-related work, testing solutions, and hands-on development experience.

 💡 **Core philosophy:** _“Quality is not an act, it’s a habit.”_